jterrier84/Cardano-node-docker/README.md

 If you intend to use a Raspberry Pi 8GB RAM for the deployment of this docker image, I highly recommend to follow the Armada Alliance
 [Server Setup guide](https://docs.armada-alliance.com/learn/stake-pool-guides/pi-pool-tutorial/pi-node-full-guide/server-setup) first.
-This guide describes how to optimize the Hardware to satisfy the above listed system requirements.
+This guide describes how to optimize the Hardware in order to meet the above listed system requirements.

 # 1.Install Docker